betaglot/plantabeta/docs/guide/What/WhatGear.md

-# What to bring as a Motel Planter?
+# What to bring as a Motel Plantor?

 ---